 Fleeing the only home she's ever known, Eve sets off on a long, treacherous journey, searching for a place she can survive.
 Along the way she encounters Arden, her former rival from school, and Caleb, a rough, rebellious boy living in the wild.
 Separated from men her whole life, Eve has been taught to fear them, but Caleb slowly wins her trust... and her heart.
 He promises to protect her, but when soldiers begin hunting them, Eve must choose between true love and her life.

 In this epic new series, Anna Carey imagines a future that is both beautiful and terrifying.

 Overall, I liked the story, although it seems somewhat overdone.
 Maybe, not so overdone in 2011 when it was first published, but I'm late reading this one.
 I did find the character of Eve to be very annoying at times.
-She was just to childish to be believable and her decision making skills are a little scattered.
-She is suppose to be 18, but she acts like she's 12.
+She was just too childish to be believable and her decision-making skills are a little scattered.
+She is supposed to be 18, but she acts like she's 12.
 Even the cover depicts her as a younger teenage child.
-I really like Arden though, maybe if she was heroine...
+I really like Arden though, maybe if she was the heroine...

 ...I would have been more impressed.